HJTSO/blockchain_notary_service/README.md

 **Parameters**

 ```
-address - The addres that you used in last step
+address - The bitcoin address that you used
-star - Containing dec, ra and story (max 500 bytes)
+star - Containing dec, ra and story
 ```

 **Example**